 Will everyone be satisfied with our inclusions?
 Probably not, and I expect hear from readers asking, “Why didn’t you include, this?” or “Why did you include a speech given by that Communist?”
 Well frankly – this IS our story.
 The series will be offered in (for the most part) historically chronological order, beginning at a time in history before Columbus sailed the ocean blue.

 As one who has spent years reading and studying America’s history, and subsequently teaching it on the air, and through the nearly 80,000 posts on our various websites, I have marveled at the ability to affect individual human beings in how we have been able to change their lives in dedication to God, country and their respective families.
-It is my hope that I will be able to facilitate further change in attitude and knowledge with our newly revamped section of the Federal Observer – a section formerly offered on a two year experiment previously known as Metropolis Café.
+It is my hope that I will be able to facilitate further change in attitude and knowledge with our newly revamped section of the Federal Observer – a section formerly offered on Metropolis Café.

 I believe that in order to understand this nation’s current conundrum and how we got there, we must first understand our history – something no longer discussed or taught in our government-controlled indoctrination centers, known as “schools.”
 Let this be your family’s’ “school.”